Promoted to District Manager at age 25, I’ve enjoyed a fantastic career and still LOVE doing what I do and LOVE the company I work for.

 “You need to fire that guy”.

 That’s what my boss’s DM told him after meeting me at Journeys.
 I didn’t really like this job, but I did like working for the MG, so I did the bare minimum to get by.
 The DM, (who was also later a groomsman in my wedding) was there for a visit on a day that I had been working.
-He was far less than impressed and told Drew to fire me.
+He was far less than impressed and told the manager to fire me.

 The DM was right… I was a bad salesman.
 BAD.